Marcus Singletary: Music

-Business

 Singletary formed the independent record label Aviation Records in 2006.
-It focused on Americana, fusion, and progressive rock.
-He and the label were awarded a California small business grant by Governor Gavin Newsom and the State Legislature in February, 2021.
-In an interview, he said, "Eventually, our collective attention will turn away from the pandemic, just as audiences’ tastes in popular music change, over time.
-This opportunity ensures that we will continue to press on with our goals of teaching the world about - and placing a modern spin on - some important forms of music that have, in recent times, been largely ignored."
+The label was awarded a California small business grant by Governor Gavin Newsom and the State Legislature in February 2021.

+An article published in Illinois Entertainer cited Marcus Singletary as an early pioneer within the home recording revolution of the 2000s.

 Multimedia Work

 Marcus Singletary interviews and performances have aired on television networks including CBS, CNN, and FOX.
 As an author, he has contributed to such publications as Examiner and Guitar 9.

 He hosted the radio program Far Out Flavors in 2016; it was broadcast on Southern California NBC affiliate KCAA-FM.
 Highlights were featured on the 2017 EP Daydream Station.

 Marcus Singletary has voiced radio advertisements for companies including Disc Makers, Carrie's Barbecue Restaurant, and BandsOnABudget.com.

 He produced and scored the 2019 experimental short film The Sebhedris Experience.
 It combined kaleidoscopic images with ambient music from the instrumental soundtrack Journey to Sebhedris.